 Residents who have on-street parking permits are being asked to delay moving their vehicles to the other side of the street for parking until Tuesday, April 15.

-Public transit in downtown Toronto is fantastically convenient.
-The most pedestrian-friendly city in Canada, Toronto encourages people to stay active with its welcoming vivacity.
+Generally, public transit in downtown Toronto is fantastically convenient.
+One of the most pedestrian-friendly cities in Canada, Toronto encourages many people to stay active with its welcoming vivacity.
 Still, many folks choose to drive their own cars.

-Canada’s Top Ten Film Festival was established in 2001 by the artistic directors of the TIFF to celebrate excellence in the field of Canadian cinema.
+Canada’s Top Ten Film Festival was established in 2001 by the artistic directors of the Toronto International Film Festival (TIFF) to celebrate excellence in the field of Canadian cinema.
 TIFF has always been committed to promoting Canadian filmmakers and their work and its creative team put together this annual event to showcase unique Canadian films, their directors, and their casts.

 Humber Bay Park consists of over 300 acres of human-made peninsulas, ponds, and islands along the mouth of Etobicoke’s Mimico Creek (despite the park’s name, the mouth of the Humber River is a little to the east).

 This weekend, November 2 at 2:00 a.m. turn your clocks back one hour and check your smoke alarms!

-The story of Cobain’s home in Seattle, Johnny Cash's lake house, Pink Floyd members’ North London home, and the cottage of 25-year-old Bruce Springsteen as well as Elvis Presley’s Graceland.
+Check out the story of Kurt Cobain’s home in Seattle, a lake house that belonged to Johnny Cash, young Pink Floyd members’ North London home, and the cottage of 25-year-old Bruce Springsteen as well as Elvis Presley’s legendary mansion, Graceland.

 FanExpo Canada is an annual four-day convention dedicated to fans that takes place in Toronto at the end of August.
-It's been running since 1994.
+It has been running since 1994.
 Divided into the categories of comics, sci-fi, horror, and gaming, this expo is committed to bringing the best of each genre for fans to indulge in.

-The most famous movie stars, producers, directors plus a wide base of fans are heading to Toronto to celebrate the power of film and kick off the Oscar season at one of the most prestigious film events in the world.
+The most famous movie stars, producers, directors, and critics plus a wide base of fans are heading to Toronto to celebrate the power of film and kick off the Oscar season at one of the most prestigious film events in the world.

 The Toronto Real Estate Board (TREB) announced that last month was the third highest July on record for house prices in Toronto and highlighted an 8 per cent year-over-year increase in the average selling price, which rose to $513,246.

 You won’t be disappointed by the choice of August events in Toronto.
-Our city offers something for everyone, from music fans through tennis lovers to foodies.
+Our city offers something for everyone — from music fans through tennis enthusiasts to foodies.

 Looking for something to do this July in Toronto?
 Search no more, and check out our list of the top ten events in the city for a bit of inspiration!

-The real estate market in Toronto has been through hard times, and even though May 2013 may not be viewed as very positive, given the circumstances, the 3.4 per cent drop in sales and the 5.4% rise in the average price are relatively favourable results.
+The real estate market in Toronto has been through hard times, and even though May 2013 may not be viewed as very positive, given the circumstances, the 3.4 per cent drop in sales and the 5.4 per cent rise in the average price are relatively favourable results.

 Ottawa has been trying to cool house prices down, and it has managed to slow the condo market.
-Despite its efforts, GTA house prices continued to rise in March 2013, and the real estate market in Toronto is as hot as ever — especially for first-time buyers.
+Despite its efforts, GTA house prices continue to rise, and the real estate market in Toronto is as hot as ever — especially for first-time buyers.

 Toronto parks are not losing their charm under the thick cover of snow.
 Inviting people for a nice walk, snowball fights or building snowmen.